 Lovevery currently offers play kits for 0 months to 3 year olds.

-For the purposes of keeping this cohesive, I'm going to strictly talk about the 0-2 subscription boxes initially, and then I'll add a note at the end about the 2-3 year comparison of Koala Crate vs. Lovevery…
+For the purposes of keeping this cohesive, I'm going to strictly talk about the 0 to 3 year old subscription boxes initially, and then I'll add a note at the end about the 3-4 year old comparison of Koala Crate vs. Lovevery

 Length of use: